Last updated: June 14, 2026 · Author: TTdancewear Team

 Care & Maintenance

-• Brush suede lightly every 2–3 sessions with a suede brush.
+• Brush suede lightly every 2–3 sessions with a suede brush to restore the nap.

-• Air‑dry after class; avoid car trunk heat.
+• Air-dry after class; avoid car-trunk heat, which warps the shape.

-• Use gel pads for long socials; replace when compressed.
+• Use gel pads for long socials; replace them when compressed.

 FAQs